About Melinda +

 A Weight-Inclusive, Non-Diet Approach

-We can implement physical health change without weight as a metric, and that consider the cost of weight stigma.
+We can implement physical health changes without weight as a metric, and that considers the cost of weight stigma.
+This can feel tough when the menopause space seems focused on the opposite.

 Shifting hormones at perimenopause, along with other steep changes in our body, brain, sleep, and stress levels can have a massive impact on our physical and emotional health and body image.